Chopinantonio/Modulo-07---Tarea-1/README.md

 When the width of the band is defined, we have to add the distance that will be between each band.

-After that, it´s time to add different colours to graph.
-In the data.js document, we have created a variable for each product called "color" in which we have defined different colours for each product.
+After that, it´s time to add different colours to the bands.
+In the data.js document, we have created a  new variable called "color" in which we have defined different colours for each product.

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Data%20Color.png)

 Now we want to fill the rects with their colours.
-In order to obtaint that, when the rects have been created, we defined a new attribute about style which returns the colour for each product.
+In order to obtaint that, when the rects are being created, we defined a new attribute about style which returns the colour for each band.

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Rects%20Color.png)

-Finally, we are going to add a legend to our graph.
+Finally, we add a legend to our graph.
 The next function will be used:

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Legend.png)

-Firstly, a new group has been created in the svg and a transformation has been used to correctly place the legend in the body.
-Finally, you have to relate each product with its respective rect and the text corresponding to that product.
+Firstly, a new group is created in the svg and a transformation is used to correctly place the legend in the body.
+Finally, each product has to be related with its respective rect and the text corresponding to that product.

 ## THE END -- José Antonio Montes Cervantes